 - Configure your production server to mirror changes from disaster recovery

 - Set all disaster recovery repositories to read-only

 - Change DNS

-Gitea is great option for these organizations because it’s focused on just being a single, easy-to-manage tool in software supply chain.
-It’s rapidly growing in popularity as a result of this, and will continue to improve as the community grows.
+Gitea is a great option for these organizations because it’s focused on just being a single, easy-to-manage tool in the software supply chain.
+It’s rapidly growing in popularity as a result of this and will continue to improve as the community grows.